Build Host Constraints

 support the different Linux distributions.

-In KIWI NG the package manager tools are called in a way that allows for a non interactive installation of the packages specified in the image description.
-However, KIWI NG does intentionally not configure other features of the package manager to keep their distribution default behavior as much as possible.
+In KIWI NG, the package manager tools are called in a way that allows for a non-interactive installation of the packages specified in the image description.
+However, KIWI NG does not intentionally configure other features of the package manager to keep their distribution default behavior as much as possible.
 There are many options that can be set for a package manager to behave differently.
-This part of the troubleshooting exists to inform about the most common surprises or unexpected behavior of certain package managers and solutions how to address them.
+This part of the troubleshooting exists to inform about the most common surprises or unexpected behavior of certain package managers and solutions on how to address them.

 Note